holguinj/puppet-docs/source/classifier/0.2/installation.markdown

 port: 1262
 {% endhighlight %}

-Next, you'll need to edit puppet's `auth.conf` file (also in confdir) to allow the Classifier to retrieve data from the master.
+Next, you'll need to edit puppet's `auth.conf` file (also in confdir) to allow the Classifier to request data from the master.
 Add the following block anywhere in the file:

-{% highlight ini %}
     path /resource_type
     method find, search
     auth yes
     allow *
-{% endhighlight %}

 Finally, run `sudo puppet config set node_terminus classifier` to make the master rely on the Classifier for classification, then restart the `puppetmaster` service.
 Note that from this point on, the puppet master will refuse to compile any catalogs if it can't reach the Classifier.
 If you need to revert this setting to default, use `sudo puppet config set node_terminus plain`.